huben1337/static-protocol/README.md

 The `channel` property defines the channel to be used for the endpoint.
 If the endpoint is used within a protocol and the channel is not defined, the channel will be generated automatically, otherwise no channel will be used.
 The value must be an integer between 0 and 255.

 The `allocateNew` property defines if the endpoint should allocate a new buffer each time data is encoded.
 This is useful if you want to modify the data after it has been encoded.

+If `validate` is set to false the validation functions will be skipped during decoding.

 A schema for a whole protocol can look something like this:
 ```ts